-- Action in an emergency resuscitation, airway, breathing and circulation. - Treatment of hypothermia - · The treatment of wounds and bleeding. - Treatment for shock. - The treatment of blisters, cuts, abrasions, minor burns and scalds, headaches, insect bites, sunburn, splinters. - The recognition of more serious conditions such as sprains, dislocations and broken limbs. - Knowing what to do in the case of an accident or emergency. - Summoning help what people need to know, telephoning for help, written message. - Getting help, self-help and waiting for help to arrive, keeping safe and warm, helping people to find you.
+- The emergency transport of casualties. - The recognition, treatment and prevention of hypothermia. - The treatment of blisters, cuts, abrasions, minor burns and scalds, headaches, insect bites, sunburn and splinters. - Knowing what to do in the case of an accident or emergency. - Summoning help what people need to know, telephoning for help, the written message.

+• Getting help, self-help and waiting for help to arrive keeping safe and warm, helping people to find you.